April-hash/TRIBE_SALES_ANALYSIS/README.md

 # Project Overview

-> This project analyzes Prosper Tribe’s sales data using Microsoft Excel to identify top-performing products, sales channels, and revenue patterns through Pivot Tables and dashboard visualizations.
+> This project analyzes Tribe’s sales data using Microsoft Excel to identify top-performing products, sales channels, and revenue patterns through Pivot Tables and dashboard visualizations.

 # Tools Used